Anvil's Steve "Lips" Kudlow

 L: That’s a good question.
 And I would probably say no.

 L: Because we were only in our 20s.
 You’re usually pretty self-destructive at that point.
 You have an attitude that everything’s gonna last forever.
 And when I think about the past, that’s why it didn’t really faze us at the time, that things were fucked-up and we’d have to do it all again.
-It’s like, “So what?
-It’s gonna last forever anyway.”
+I mean it’s like “So what?”
+It’s gonna last forever anyway.